chris-wood/vidap/README.md

 ## Questions

+- Background
   - What sort of background do you have in security and privacy?
   - Do you write software for a profession or hobby?
   - Do you deal with or manage data in your professional life?
-- ...?
+- Task
+  - Was the task clear?
+  - Can you describe the relationship between privacy and utility?
+  - How much privacy was required in practice?